47chapters/letsgo/docs/reference/letsgo-cli.md

 ## LetsGo CLI (yarn ops)

-The LetsGo CLI is the primary devops tool you will use to manaage the lifecycle of your app.
+The LetsGo CLI is the primary devops tool you will use to manage the lifecycle of your app.
 It can be invoked with `yarn ops` from the root of the repository after the first build.

 LetsGo CLI allows you to create new deployments of your application in AWS as well as manage existing ones.
 It supports managing trust, inspecting the database, checking the status of the deployment, helping with the setup of a custom domain, and managing deployment configuration.